Structure and enumeration of (3+1)-free posets: Asymptotics

 \end{proof}

 \begin{proof}[Proof of {\hyperref[thm:asymptP]{Theorem~\ref*{thm:asymptP}(ii)}}] Let $\Hu(x,y)$ be the formal power series in $x$ and $y$ defined by

-where $S(c,t)$ is again the formal power series solution of \eqref{eq:cubic} as defined in \autoref{thm:skeleta-genfunc}.
+where $S(c,t)$ is again the formal power series solution of \eqref{eq:cubic} as defined in \autoref{thm:enum}.
 From Equation~\eqref{expgs}, we have that

 Again we check the conditions of \autoref{thm:Bender}.
-As in the labelled case above, $\Hu(x,y)$ is analytic by construction so Condition 1 holds.
-From \autoref{prop:labVSunlab}, we have $\bu(n) \sim \bl(n) / n!$, and since the coefficients $\bl(n) / n!$ satisfy conditions 2 and 3, so do the coefficients $\bu(n)$.
+As in the labelled case above, from the definition of $\Hu(x,y)$ in \eqref{eq:Hunl} we see that it is analytic so Condition 1 holds.
+From \autoref{prop:labVSunlab}, we have $\bu(n) \sim \bl(n) / n!$, and since the coefficients $\bl(n) / n!$ satisfy Conditions 2 and 3, so do the coefficients $\bu(n)$.